vctorChamizo/Modelado_Software/README.md

 Software engineering definition:

-*The application of a systematic,disciplined,quantifiable approach to the development,operation and maintenance of software; that is, the application of engineering to software* — **IEEE Systems**
+*"The application of a systematic,disciplined,quantifiable approach to the development,operation and maintenance of software; that is, the application of engineering to software"* — **IEEE Systems**

 The project applies and satisfies the following features: